 If the charcoal lighter fluid is stored correctly then the lighter fluid should not go bad.
 On the other hand, if you leave the lighter fluid open for longer periods of time you might notice that it actually evaporated, so always close the top of the lighter fluid.
 Just keep in mind that when the lighter fluid evaporates it will cause dangerous fumes, and these fumes can actually ignite, although it will take a lot of lighter fluid to evaporate to cause combustion, hopefully, you don’t have hundreds of old charcoal lighter fluids laying around.

 In some cases, the lighter fluid can be contaminated with water, which will limit its ability to function properly as a combustion agent.
 Generally speaking, this mainly happens during the manufacturing process or in case you have dropped the lighter fluid with the top open with water.
+If you want to know how can you make a fire without a lighter then check out my recent article How to make fire without a lighter? ( Top 16 Methods ).

 How to light charcoal?